stillinbeta/friendshipismonadic/docs/index.md

 would result in an import loop.

-Because the language is not necessarily static, and to divorce the language from Haskell's type system, all values are [boxed][ValueBox].
+Because the language is not necessarily static, and to divorce the language from Haskell's type system, all values are [boxed][box].
 All methods either explicitly return a boxed value, or implicitly return the null value.
 This is recorded by having all statements be of type Maybe Value.
 Nothing means there's no return, Just Value means execution should halt and pass up to the next level.